niklas-schulz/VoiceTouch/README.md

 Currently only simple features are implemented

-Support for the Full size, Extender and Compact versions
+Support for the Full size, Extender and Compact(only in MC mode) versions

 For extender standalone mode channel 7 and 8 select changes between inputs and buses